ZeusWPI/events/README.md

 If the `visueel` repository has a poster and events has none or a different one then the events poster will be deleted and replaced by the one in the `visueel` repository.

 More information can be found in the [visueel repository](https://git.zeus.gent/ZeusWPI/visueel)

+### Powerpoints

+You can generate a PowerPoint covering one or more events.
+If available it includes event posters and generates QR codes to the event's webpage.

 ---